All Female Kilimanjaro Climb

 Trekking Time: 4-6 hours | Distance: 13.5 km | Zone: Rainforest | Altitude Change: 3,950 m to 1,640 m

-A gentle trek takes you down through the rainforest to the Mweka Gate, where park formalities will be completed and you will be met by our vehicles to return you to the Wito Africa’s office or the lodge.
+A gentle trek takes you down through the rainforest to the Mweka Gate, where park formalities will be completed and you will be met by our vehicles to return to Arusha Planet Lodge.

 Here you will receive your certificate of ascent courtesy of the Kilimanjaro National Park Authority, have the tipping ceremony for your mountain crew and collect any luggage you stored.

-On Day 11, After a delicious breakfast, your Wito Africa private field guides and vehicles will greet you at the lodge and transfer you in the direction of the Great Rift Valley to Lake Manyara National Park for a morning game drive and exploration.
+On Day 10, After a delicious breakfast, Glory will meet you at the lodge and transfer you in the direction of the Great Rift Valley to Lake Manyara National Park for a morning game drive and exploration.

 Lake Manyara is famous for its tree-climbing lions, flamingos, breathtaking scenery and the soda-ash lake in the center.